 Dr Delia Lin

 Delia Lin has studied engineering, linguistics and applied linguistics at a leading Chinese university and gained her PhD in Humanities (political culture) at Griffith University, Australia.
 She is devoted to a cross-disciplinary approach to research.
 Her research passion lies in the nexus between politics, culture, society, language, philosophy and psychology.
-Her research centres on the journey of words and political thought, cross-cultural civilising processes, discourse, attitude towards and treatment of mental illness, emotions and socialisation of ideas.
+Her research centres on the journey of words and political thought, cross-cultural civilising processes, discourse, ideology, justice, emotions, attitude towards and treatment of mental illness, and socialisation of ideas.
 She teaches Chinese, translation, Chinese and Western Thinking.

 Doctor of Philosophy